 The Boat Builders of Bira

-We made the 15-minute drive over to Marumasa just outside of Bira and I couldn’t believe the size of the ships, they were huge!
 I was expecting smaller fishing boats, not something cruise-ship-sized.
-It was quite a site as sawdust clogged the air and the sound of hammering assaulted my ears.
-We wandered between the three ships currently in progress and snapped a few photos.
+It’s quite a site as sawdust clogs the air and the sound of hammering assaults my ears.
+We wander between the three ships currently in progress and snap a few photos.

 The Drive Back to Makassar

-It was awesome to take in the view from above and I couldn’t believe I’d just scaled a 10-inch-wide gangplank with no visible safety precautions.
+It’s awesome to take in the view from above and I can’t believe I just scaled a 10-inch-wide gangplank with no visible safety precautions.
 Living on the edge, so to speak!
-We made it back down safely and resumed the ride to the airport.
+We make it back down safely and resume the ride to the airport.

-The countryside of Sulawesi was quite beautiful in many places, lots of rice fields and small villages.
-Several hours later as we approached Makassar, the traffic was horrendous and we were barely moving.
-It was nearly 2:30pm and I was getting concerned that I’d be cutting it close for my flight.
+The countryside of Sulawesi is quite beautiful in many places, lots of rice fields and small villages.
+Several hours later as we approach Makassar, the traffic is horrendous and we are barely moving.
+It’s nearly 2:30pm and I’m getting concerned I’m be cutting it close for my flight.

-I breezed through the checkpoint just in time for boarding.
-Unfortunately, I then had to wait out another two-hour delay to Bali.
-I began to seriously wonder if any of Lion Air’s flights actually left on time, I was 0-2 so far.
+After check-in, I breeze through the security checkpoint just in time for boarding.
+Unfortunately, I then have to wait out another two-hour delay to Bali.
+I begin to seriously wonder if any of Lion Air’s flights actually leave on time, I’m 0-2 so far.